lucas-tsunaki/quantum-token/README.md

 # Ensemble-Based Quantum-Token Protocol Benchmarked on IBMQ

-This repository contains all Qiskit implementations and data analysis for the experiments shown in _ , in addition to a GUI application for visualizing and calculating the acceptance fraction of an arbitrary quantum token hardware.
+This repository contains all Qiskit implementations and data analysis for the experiments shown in 'Ensemble-Based Quantum-Token Protocol Benchmarked on IBM Quantum Processors' arXiv:2412.08530 (2024), in addition to a GUI application for visualizing and calculating the acceptance fraction of an arbitrary quantum token hardware.

 The repository is organized as follows:
 - [exp_data](https://github.com/lucas-tsunaki/quantum-token/tree/main/exp_data) - contains all experimental data obtained in the IBMQ.